Yahya Golmohammadi

-Yahya Golmohammadi (یحیی گلمحمدی; born 19 March 1971) is an Iranian football coach and a former player who coaches Persian Gulf Pro League club Foolad.
+Yahya Golmohammadi (یحیی گلمحمدی; born 19 March 1971) is an Iranian football coach and a former player.
 He is one of only eleven Iranians to score in a World Cup and he is the oldest player to score on his first World Cup start, doing so for Iran in 2006 against Mexico.
 His position was usually the central defender.
 He was a member of Iranian national football team and played most of his career in Persepolis.
 He previously managed some big clubs in Iran, including: Persepolis, Naft Tehran, Zob Ahan, Tractor Sazi and Padideh.

 Early life

 He was born on 19 March 1971 in Minabad, Ardabil province, where he was recognized for his footballing talent as a youngster.
 He is Talysh.

 Playing career

 Club

 Yahya Golmohammadi played most of his professional career for Persepolis.
 He made his debut as a football player in 1989 with Tractor Sazi.
 Two years later, he signed with Poora.
 He played in Poora for four years and later signed with Persepolis in 1995 and began his work with Stanko Poklepović and won the league in his first season.
 In 1999, he moved to Ahvaz based club Foolad, but returned to Persepolis after only three seasons.
 In 2005, Yahya left Persepolis for a lucrative contract with Saba Battery, many critics were skeptical about his success in this newly formed team, but Saba Battery, with the help of Golmohammadi and Iranian national teammate Ali Daei, surprised everyone by winning the Hazfi Cup, and also did extremely well in the Asian Champions League, beating more experienced and seasoned campaigners.
 He played for Saba until 2008 when he announced his retirement as a football player.